expo/expo/docs/pages/eas-metadata/getting-started.md

 ## Upload a new app version

-Before we can upload the **store.config.json**, you must upload a new binary of your app.
-You can [read more about uploading new binaries to stores here.](../distribution/uploading-apps.md).
+Before you can upload the **store.config.json**, you must upload a new binary of your app.
+[Read more about uploading new binaries to stores](../distribution/uploading-apps.md).

 After the binary is submitted and processed, we can upload the **store.config.json** to the app stores.

 ## Upload the store config

-When you are happy with the **store.config.json** settings, we can start syncing that data to the app stores.
-All we need to do is one command:
+When you are happy with the **store.config.json** settings, start syncing that data to the app stores.
+All you need to do is run the following command:

 <Terminal cmd={['$ eas metadata:push']} />